jeremy-jarvis/applitools-demo/switching-to-the-ultrafast-test-cloud.md

 You should see that the tests pass, and that a screenshot for each browser shows up in the Applitools web UI under a new batch named "Applitools Ultrafast Test Cloud Demo".

-For additional guidance, see the [Protractor tutorial](https://applitools.com/tutorials/protractor.html#_1-introduction-to-the-ultrafast-grid) provided by Applitools.
+For additional guidance, see [this tutorial](https://applitools.com/tutorials/protractor.html#_1-introduction-to-the-ultrafast-grid).